 Pay great attention to sensor installation.
-Its axes must be parallel with motor axes.
-Pay attention to mechanical links.
-They must be a VERY RIGID and backlash-free.
-The sensor provides feedback data for stabilization, and even any little freedom or flexibility will cause delays and low-frequency resonances.
-This can complicate setting of PID and cause unstable work in real conditions (frame vibrations, wind, etc).
+Its axes must be aligned in parallel with the motors axes.
+Pay a great attention to mechanical links: they must be rigid and backlash-free!
+Otherwise it may cause unstable work in real conditions (frame vibrations, wind, etc), make system sensitive to impacts like steps.